What is RERA ACT?

 Projects that come under RERA

 Once all states and union territories comply with RERA, all real estate projects will come under its purview.
 In the interim, take a look at a few conditions that determine when a project falls under RERA and when it does not.

 - Projects that do not have a completion certificate but were completed before the implementation of the RERA Act is a part of RERA.

 - Projects that have undertaken construction for the purpose of renovation/ repair/ re-development, and are not re-allotting, marketing, advertising, selling, or allotting any apartments, plot, or building, will not come under the purview of RERA.

 - Project that is under construction have to report each phase of construction as a standalone project through a fresh RERA registration.

 As a home buyer it is important for you to select a RERA registered project, to make a safe investment and eliminate any possible losses.
 Additionally, apply for a cost-effective home loan to simplify and economise the home-buying process.
-For instance, you can apply for a home loan of Rs.
-5 crore* or higher based on eligibility from Bajaj Finserv.
+For instance, you can apply for a home loan of up to Rs.
+15 Crore* based on eligibility from Bajaj Finserv.
 Apart from getting access to a hefty sanction on a competitive interest rate, you can also enjoy a flexible tenure and other benefits.
 Moreover, you can apply for the loan under PMAY and get CLSS benefits of up to Rs.
 2.67 lakh.
 Best of all, easy home loan eligibility criteria and minimal documentation requirements make this loan very easy to apply for.
 To get started, simply check your pre-approved offer and choose a customised loan deal that fits your needs.